KissConsult/jenkins/README.md

 ## Step 3 deploy Jenkins

-We will deploy  Nginx on our cluster
+We will deploy  Jenkins on our cluster

 * Click the **Catalog** button on the top
 * Select **Software** from the catalog